Postgraduate hardship fund

 Can I or should I apply for hardship funds from other sources?

 Yes, you may apply also to other sources, such as the Graduate School's Thesis Completion Hardship Fund.
 You will need to specify these in the application form, and include them in your justification of the total amount you are requesting.

 There are two deadlines each year, on 15th January and 15th June.
 You should submit an application at least a month before the need for additional support arises, and you may apply prospectively, e.g. if your funding will expire on 30th September, you may apply by the June deadline.
 Retrospective applications will not normally be considered.

 Where and how should I submit my application?

-The application form should be sent by email to the SMLC Director of Graduate Studies, Oliver Davis, O dot Davis at warwick dot ac dot uk, and to the SMLC administrator, Teresa Forysiak, teresa dot forysiak at warwick dot ac dot uk.
-If you prefer to submit a printed copy, please give it to the SMLC Postgraduate secretary, Caroline Parker (H0.57).
+The application form should be sent by email to the SMLC Director of Graduate Studies, Ingrid De Smet, I dot de-Smet at warwick dot ac dot uk, and to the SMLC administrator, Teresa Forysiak, teresa dot forysiak at warwick dot ac dot uk.
+If you prefer to submit a printed copy, please hand it in to the SMLC Office (FAB4.05).

 I have other circumstances, as well as financial ones, which might prevent me from completing on time.
 Shall I apply to the hardship fund anyway?